-- Probabilities are not fully arbitrary - Semantics tell us probabilities given the joint distribution. - Semantics alone do not restrict probabilities very much - In general, we might need to explicitly specify the entire joint distribution - Question: How many numbers do we need to assign to fully specify a joint distribution of k binary random variables? - We call situations where we have to explicitly enumerate the entire joint distribution unstructured
+- Probabilities are not fully arbitrary - Semantics tell us probabilities given the joint distribution. - Semantics alone do not restrict probabilities very much - In general, we might need to explicitly specify the entire joint distribution - Question: Can I just assign arbitrary numbers in [0,1] to combinations of values? - Question: How many numbers do we need to assign to fully specify a joint distribution of k binary random variables? - We call situations where we have to explicitly enumerate the entire joint distribution unstructured